avital-malka/policy-enforcement-assessment/README.md

     Handling Name Removal and Persistent Cache
     Initially, an alternative approach involved using the __del__ method to remove names from the policy_names list.
 However, this strategy proved to be unreliable due to uncertainties concerning when the garbage collector would execute.
 Instead, a more dependable solution involves storing data in a persistent cache.
 This allows us to define a unique field within that context, ensuring a consistent and robust solution for managing policy names.
     At the end i implemented the memory storage as the task required.

+### Stage 2
+1. I assume that it is acceptable to have an Arupa policy and a Frisco policy sharing the same name, as long as the uniqueness constraint is maintained among Arupa policies.